-Tamari shoyu is a type of Japanese soy sauce produced and used in the Chubu (central) region of Japan (Nagoya area).
+Tamari shoyu is a type of Japanese soy sauce produced and used in Japan’s Chubu (central) region (Nagoya area).
 It is rich in protein and contains little or no wheat.
-Tamari is thicker, richer, and darker than soy sauce and has a mellow flavor.
+It is thicker, richer, and darker than soy sauce and has a mellow flavor.
 The Japanese use it for dipping, seasoning, and marinades.

 Table of Contents